troytft/mixcloud-copy2clipboard/README.md

 # Mixcloud Copy to Clipboard

-Chrome extension for mixcloud.com, allows you to copy current track name by click
+Chrome extension for mixcloud.com, allows you to copy current track name to clipboard by click.

 ![](demo-player.png)